 Sales and distribution channels

-Code Rule 3.40 states that quoted RRPs should not differ significantly from the price at which a product is generally sold.
-Advertisers should take care when using RRP’s to ensure that the price accurately reflects the price that consumers will generally pay for the product across the market.
+Rule 3.40 states that quoted RRPs should not differ significantly from the price at which a product is generally sold.
+Advertisers should take care when using RRP’s to ensure that the price accurately reflects the price that consumers will generally pay for the product across the market (see Vytaliving Ltd, 27 March 2024 and Swytch Technology Ltd t/a Swytch, 22 February 2023).
 The fact that an RRP was recommended by the manufacturer is not in itself sufficient to demonstrate that this is the price that consumers will generally have to pay.
-See our AdviceOnline library entry on the use of RRP’s for more detailed guidance.
+See Prices: Recommended retail prices (RRPs) for more detailed guidance.

 Ensure “up to” and "from" claims do not exaggerate potential savings

-- a significant proportion of sale items are discounted at the maximum saving
+- a significant proportion of sale items are discounted at the maximum saving; and

-- saving claims represent the true overall picture of the price promotion.
+- the saving claims represent the true overall picture of the price promotion.

 The CTSI guidance does not state what proportion will be considered a ‘significant proportion’, and the ASA will investigate this on a case-by-case basis.
 Less than 10% is unlikely to be considered a significant proportion by the ASA.
 An email for a sports supplement which stated “APRIL SALE UP TO 60% OFF PLUS EXTRA 10% OFF” was considered misleading because only 8% of the items available were discounted at 60% off, which was not considered a significant proportion (The Hut.com Ltd t/a My Protein, 11 October 2017).

-If an ad promotes a discount on products from multiple ranges or brands, the ASA are likely to expect that a significant proportion of product in all ranges or brands included in the same are available at the maximum discount stated.
-An ad which stated “Up to 40% Off” alongside images of multiple brands was considered misleading by the ASA, because the advertiser did not have the evidence to demonstrate that a significant proportion of all products shown were reduced by 40% (The Hut.com Ltd, 22 December 2021).
+If an ad promotes a discount on products from multiple ranges or brands, the ASA are likely to expect a significant proportion of products in all such ranges or brands to be available at the maximum discount stated.
+An ad which stated “Up to 40% Off” alongside images of multiple brands was considered misleading by the ASA.
+The advertiser could not evidence that a significant proportion of all products shown were reduced by 40%, nor that the products of a particular brand referenced in the ad were discounted by 40%, as consumers would expect (The Hut.com Ltd, 22 December 2021).

-Marketers must have sufficient evidence to demonstrate that a significant proportion was discounted by the maximum amount claimed.
+Marketers must have sufficient evidence to demonstrate that a significant proportion of the advertised products are discounted by the maximum amount.
 An advertiser claiming that consumers could save “up to 40%” off cinema tickets had based the saving claim on an average price for each available type of ticket.
-Because it had used an average, it was unable to demonstrate that a significant proportion of individual tickets were reduced by 40%, or that there was roughly an even distribution of the maximum discount across different films, dates, times, and venues (Taste Marketing, 14 December 2022).
+Because the advertiser had used an average, they were unable to demonstrate that a significant proportion of individual tickets were reduced by 40%, or that there was roughly an even distribution of the maximum discount across different films, dates, times, and venues (Taste Marketing, 14 December 2022).

 Do not artificially inflate prices